- Why Give?

 How long do payments last?

 While most annuity trusts last for one or two lives, other terms are possible.
 An annuity trust can last for more than two lives, for a specific length of time of up to 20 years, or for a combination of lives and years.

 You will receive an income tax charitable deduction in the year of your gift.
 If you cannot use the entire deduction that year, you may carry forward all of the unused deduction for up to five additional years.

 If you give appreciated securities to fund your charitable remainder annuity trust, you will not pay any capital gains tax when you make your gift.
 In addition, because a charitable remainder annuity trust is a tax-exempt trust, it will not pay any capital gains tax if the trustee sells appreciated assets that you have donated.
 This means that your trustee will be able to reinvest the full value of these assets.

 By removing the gift assets from your estate, you may also reduce estate taxes and probate costs when your estate is settled.
 The amount of these savings will depend on the size of your estate and on estate tax law in force at the time your estate is settled.

 The taxation of annuity trust payments depends on the trust’s past distributions and investment performance.
 Income from an annuity trust is typically taxed as ordinary income.
 If the trust is funded with appreciated assets, a portion of the payments could be taxed at lower capital gains tax rates in some years.
 It is even possible for a portion of the payments to be tax-free in years when there is not enough ordinary income and capital gain income to make the payments.

 The following assets make excellent sources for funding your charitable remainder annuity trust:

-Sara finds that creating a charitable remainder annuity trust will achieve her goals nicely.
+Nida finds that creating a charitable remainder annuity trust will achieve her goals nicely.
 She transfers her $500,000 in stock to an annuity trust with a 5.0% payout rate.

-*Sara’s income tax charitable deduction will vary depending on the timing of her gift.
+*Nida’s income tax charitable deduction will vary depending on the timing of her gift.